2016 Michigan Wolverines football team: Recruiting

-Position key

 Recruits

 Michigan's recruiting class consisted of 28 recruits, including seven that enrolled early.
 Michigan's recruiting class was ranked No. 6 by Scout, No. 4 by Rivals, and No. 6 by ESPN.
 The highlight of the class was the consensus number one recruit in the country, Rashan Gary.

 Schedule

 Rankings

 Entering the season, Michigan was ranked No. 7 in the AP Poll and No. 8 in the Coaches' Poll.
 Following its opening victory over Hawaii, Michigan rose to No. 5 in the AP Poll and No. 6 in the Coaches' Poll, and then rose to No. 4 in the AP Poll and No. 5 in the Coaches' Poll following its victory over UCF.
 Michigan held serve in the polls following its victories over Colorado and Penn State.
 Michigan rose to No. 4 in the Coaches' Poll following its victory over Wisconsin, and remained at No. 4 in both polls following its win over Rutgers.
 Michigan rose to No. 3 in the AP Poll during its bye week.
 Michigan rose to No. 2 in both polls following its victory over Michigan State and was ranked No. 3 in the season's first edition of the College Football Playoff (CFP) rankings.
 Following its loss to Iowa, Michigan fell to No. 4 in both polls, but remained at No. 3 in the CFP rankings.
 Michigan rose to No. 3 in the AP Poll following its victory over Indiana, and remained at No. 4 in the Coaches' Poll, and No. 3 in the CFP rankings.